mojotech/capybara-ui/docs/getting_started.md

   end
 ```

-If you'd prefer to just set the fields without submitting the form, CapybaraUI can handle that, too, with the `set` macro, or the `set` method on the form widget.
+If you'd prefer to just set the fields without submitting the form, Capybara UI can handle that, too, with the `set` macro, or the `set` method on the form widget.
 ```ruby
   set :form_with_everything, params